 The lights are relatively easy to install and they blend in well with most existing decor.
-They’re a great option for stairs and large decks and porches with several posts, but if your deck railing is mostly smooth, you may be better off going with one of the other solar deck lights listed here.Learn More – Check Price on Amazon
+They’re a great option for stairs and large decks and porches with several posts, but if your deck railing is mostly smooth, you may be better off going with one of the other solar deck lights listed here.Learn More & Buy Now at Amazon

 The URPOWER Waterproof Solar Light are a versatile option you can affix to the wall of your home so it can shine down onto your deck or attack to the deck rails for light all around.
 The lights come in a pack of four and are IP64 waterproof and heatproof so they can withstand all types of extreme weather.
 Each light has a 50,000-hour lifespan, which means it’ll last about five years for most people.
 This is longer than many comparable solar deck lights.

 It’s a great choice if you want a motion-activated light to illuminate the area when you or a guest are out on the deck.
 It can sense any motion within 10 feet of it and it has a 120-degree sensing angle so it can sense you even when you’re not directly in front of it.